 The ESL-Writing Online Workshop (ESL-WOW) walks students through the stages of college

-College, among other institutions.
+at Skidmore College, among other institutions.

 The Writing Center at the University of North Carolina at Chapel Hill offers a rich collection of resources for dealing with academic issues and skills.
-This page includes notes on skills like listening, speaking, and reading and on practical language tasks, such as writing emails or requesting feedback from professors.
+This page includes notes on skills like listening, speaking, and reading and on practical language tasks such as writing emails or requesting feedback from professors.

+much more information about real usage in context.
 Every language learner should be familiar with at least one learner's dictionary.

-Note: Most publishers also offer app versions (usually around $5), so you can carry a dictionary with you at all times.
+Note: Most publishers offer app versions (usually around $5), so you can carry a dictionary with you at all times.

 Here are three reputable learner’s dictionaries: